-Aside from the range of support services Connie utilised throughout her schooling years, she also says her family have played a pivotal role in encouraging her to ‘reach for the stars’.
+Aside from the range of support services Connie utilised throughout her schooling years, she also says her family has played a pivotal role in encouraging her to "reach for the stars".

-“My family have been extremely positive and made sure I have always strived to achieve my goals, without limits,” she says.
+“My family has been extremely positive and made sure I have always strived to achieve my goals, without limits,” she says.

 She adds that the most memorable piece of advice her parents have given her is, “Connie, you can make a difference once you put your mind to it.”